How it all started...

 NK English School helped her to raise children's awareness of eco-responsible actions.

-Quickly, Fastnuddeln decided to merge both organizations to be more involved in ecological issues.
+Quickly, Fastnuddeln and SeedHub decided to merge both organizations to be more involved in ecological issues.

 Following this, in January 2020, Fastknuddeln became NK SEEDS divided in two branches :